Gareth Epps of the Social Liberal Forum takes a look back at what the left got out of this week's Lib Dem conference in Glasgow.

 Some setting out of common ground will contrast sharply with ministers who have got too cosy with their new Conservative chums; it may also help Labour as it starts to take policy decisions.

 Meanwhile, as the Liberal Democrats face the verdict of their voters on this new economic platform, the question will be asked in 2014 but especially 2015: will Messrs Clegg and Alexander find the judgment that they have made George Osborne look relatively popular?
 Now that would be a feat indeed.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.